ben-basten/blog/content/posts/creating-hugo-blog.md

 ## My learnings

 After generating my initial site, I quickly realized that this tool wouldn't be something that I could just look at and figure out right away.
 This [Hugo tutorial YouTube playlist](https://www.youtube.com/playlist?list=PLLAZ4kZ9dFpOnyRlyS-liKL5ReHDcj4G3) is what got me off the ground running.
 I'd recommend giving them a watch!

+This is by no means all-inclusive documentation, but here's a couple of helpful things that I wished I knew when I was getting started.

 ### There are 3 main types of pages